Spring Closing Information

 - All students leaving campus must take their vehicle with them.
 No summer storage/parking is permitted.
 Any vehicle left abandoned will be towed off campus at the owner's expense.

-Meal plans will end on Thursday, May 9 after breakfast.
-Between lunch on Thursday, May 9 and lunch on Sunday, May 12, the only students who will be permitted to use their meal plan are those for whom a department is paying for their meals (graduating seniors and those non-graduating seniors who are working for a department to help with Commencement and/or closing).
-Students for whom a department is paying for their meals will be restricted to one meal per meal period.
+Meal plans will end on Thursday, May 8 after breakfast.
+Between lunch on Thursday, May 8 and lunch on Sunday, May 11, the only students who will be permitted to use their meal plan are those for whom a department is paying for their meals (graduating seniors and those non-graduating seniors who are working for a department to help with Commencement and/or closing).
+Students for whom a department is paying for their meals will be restricted to one meal per meal period; no carry-out options will be available.

 Summer residents and other students who are on campus will be able to pay out of pocket to eat in the dining hall but will not be permitted to use their meal plan.